Waboodoo/HTTP-Shortcuts/docs/advanced.md

 ## Integrating with Tasker

 ### Trigger a shortcut from Tasker
 You can use [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) to trigger a shortcut.
-To pass a value from Tasker to HTTP Shortcuts you need to create a variable of type *Static Variable* in HTTP Shortcuts and a global variable with the same name in Tasker.
-Make sure to do so BEFORE you select the shortcut from Tasker.
-All global variables that have matching variables in HTTP Shortcuts are automatically passed over.
+To pass a value from Tasker to HTTP Shortcuts you need to add a local variable to your shortcut, or create a global variable of type *Static Variable* and add it to your shortcut.
+Afterwards, create a global variable with the same name in Tasker.
+Make sure to do so *before* you select the shortcut from Tasker.
+All of Tasker's global variables that have matching local or global variables in HTTP Shortcuts are automatically passed over.

 You can use the [setResult()](scripting.md#set-result) function (part of the [Scripting feature](scripting.md)) to pass data back to Tasker.